The Science of Racism

 How do we know if racism really exists?
 And, if it does, how big a problem is it for the outcomes of people of colour?
 Only science has the answers to some of society’s most pressing questions.

-In the ground-breaking The Science of Racism Professor Keon West cuts through the divisive anecdotes and rhetoric with decades’ worth of clear, factual, rigorous, quantitative science, to reveal truths about racism that are shocking and tragic, but also (somehow) funny and entertaining.
+Professor Keon West cuts through the divisive anecdotes and rhetoric with decades’ worth of clear, factual, rigorous science – the data that reveals truths about racism that we need to know.
+And, somehow, entertains and amuses along the way.

 -